precocity/gcp-retail-workshop-2018/airflow/README.md

 ![Airflow Instance](assets/airflow-instance.png)

 **Step 5:**
 Verify SSH Access

 Part of the Terraform deployment for Airflow is to copy the local SSH key for your account to the Airflow instance.
+This last set of commands will configure and verify the ssh access.

+`gcloud compute config-ssh`

+The output should look similar to the that below:

+`You should now be able to use ssh/scp with your instances.
+For example, try running:
+  $ ssh retail2.us-east1-b.precocity-retail-workshop-2018`

+Now enter the following, substituting your name and project id as needed:

+`ssh $USER@airflow.us-central1-c.$DEVSHELL_PROJECT_ID`

+The next prompt will appear:

+`The authenticity of host 'compute.937945848083147541 (35.226.76.14)' can't be established.
+ECDSA key fingerprint is SHA256:1CMAxEisZL17ammaMOqMt4rIRIuGzHSX1SpFypbwVyE.
+Are you sure you want to continue connecting (yes/no)?`

+Type `yes` and Enter to continue.
+The following content will appear, along with the airflow prompt to indicate you are connected:

+`Warning: Permanently added 'compute.937945848083147541' (ECDSA) to the list of known hosts.
+Linux airflow 4.9.0-6-amd64 #1 SMP Debian 4.9.88-1+deb9u1 (2018-05-07) x86_64
+The programs included with the Debian GNU/Linux system are free software;
+the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.
+Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law. chrisdebracy@airflow:~$`

+To quit the airflow instance, type `exit`.